mtpereira/backshop-ansible-101/slides/md/slides.md

   - Variables are automatically included from `group_vars/`
   - Variables priority defined by the groups' hierarchy
   - "Namespaces" on vars help us avoiding collisions and identifying associated tasks

+Note:
+Run `ansible-playbook -i ../inventory playbook.yml
+No tasks should be `changed`.

 ---